After his arrest sparked the Tulsa Race Massacre, Dick Rowland disappeared

 Dick Rowland is pictured in the 1921 yearbook for Booker T. Washington High School.
 “He could have dropped out after picture taken,” Carlson said.

-Ellouise Cochrane-Price, the daughter of massacre survivor Clarence Rowland and a cousin of Dick Rowland, claims Dick and Sarah not only knew each other before he stepped on the elevator, but were in love and were planning to defy Oklahoma’s ban on interracial marriage.
+Ellouise Cochrane-Price, the daughter of massacre survivor Clarence Rowland and a cousin of Dick Rowland, claims Dick and Sarah not only knew each other before he stepped on the elevator but were in love and were planning to defy Oklahoma’s ban on interracial marriage.

 “They were planning on getting married,” she told an audience at the Oklahoma Black Caucus gala last month.
-“They had spent many Sundays over my grandma’s house, at family dinners.
+“They had spent many Sundays over my grandma’s house, at family dinners.”

 When the White mob gathered outside the Tulsa courthouse, she said, “the mayor, the sheriff and the marshal were aware that Dick had not attacked Sarah.
 There had been no attempted rape of any kind.
 However, that information was not given up or not received by the mob that was gathered to hang Dick Rowland.”